AaronVX/BackSpace/app/src/main/Architecture.md

 ### TravelClass
 This gets and then contains the information for the choose a travel class view

-## Drawable
+## Images

-### Added Pictures
+### Drawable
-This folder contains the added pictures for our app, including pictures of earth, venus, etc
+This folder contains vector images for our app, including pictures of earth, venus, etc

+### Mipmap-hdpi
+This folder contains raster images for our app, taken from https://icons8.com/icon/set/planet/color

 ## Layout